gpaux/Mediana/DataModel.md

 ## User-defined functions

-If a distribution is not implemented by default in the Mediana package, the user can defined his own function.
-In order to be used within the package, the user must respect the following templates.
+If a certain distribution is not implemented in the Mediana package, the user can defined a custom distribution function.
+The user must follow the guidelines presented below to create valid custom functions.

-### Template for outcome distributions
+### Custom functions for defining distributions

-The following template can be used by the user to create his own function to generate data.
-The parts of the function that has to be modified are identified within a block.
+The following template must be used by the user to define a custom distribution function that can be used to specify an outcome, enrollment or dropout distribution in a data model.
+The distribution-specific components that should be modified if a different distribution needs to be implemented are identified in the comments.

-As an example, this function is used to generate data following a `Template` distribution and has two parameters, `parameter1` and `parameter2`.
+As an example, the following function is used to generate observations following the `Template` distribution that has two parameters, `parameter1` and `parameter2`.

 {% highlight R %}
-# Template of a function to generate data
+# Template of a function to generate observations
 TemplateDist = function(parameter) {

-  # Determine the function call, either to generate distribution or to return description
+  # Determine the function call, either to generate distribution or to return the distribution's description
   call = (parameter[[1]] == "description")

   # Generate random variables
   if (call == FALSE) {
-    # The number of patients to generate
+    # The number of observations to generate
     n = parameter[[1]]

     ##############################################################
-    # To modify according to the function
+    # Distribution-specific component
-    # Get the other parameter (kept in the parameter[[2]] list)
+    # Get the distribution's parameters (stored in the parameter[[2]] list)
     parameter1 = parameter[[2]]$parameter1
     parameter2 = parameter[[2]]$parameter2
     ##############################################################